ircv3/ircv3-specifications/extensions/chghost-3.2.md

 ## Fallback when the `chghost` capability has not been negotiated

-When the capability is not enabled for other clients who share channels with or monitor the changed client, servers SHOULD send fallback messages to simulate the client reconnecting.
+When the capability is not enabled for other clients who share channels with the changed client, servers SHOULD send fallback messages to simulate the client reconnecting.
 This allows clients to keep their user state up to date.
 For shared channels, the simulated events SHOULD include appropriate `QUIT`, `JOIN` and `MODE` commands, to restore membership and user channel modes.
-For monitored clients, the events SHOULD include appropriate `RPL_MONOFFLINE` and `RPL_MONONLINE` numerics.

     :nick!old_user@old_host.local QUIT :Changing hostname
     :nick!new_user@new_host.local JOIN #ircv3